Understand your needs

 Wherever you go on the internet, you’re always followed by the prying eyes of your internet service provider (ISP), data brokers, and advertisers.
 They collect information about your browsing habits, the websites you visit, the devices you use, and even your individual search queries.
 How many times have you googled something and started receiving related ads soon afterwards?

 There are dozens of companies specializing in building consumer profiles and selling this data to third-parties.
-If you don’t feel comfortable with the idea of somebody monitoring your behaviour, a VPN is the solution.
+If you don’t feel comfortable with the idea of somebody monitoring your behavior, a VPN is the solution.

 How can a VPN help you?
 Your online activities are directly linked to your IP address.
 Since your IP changes as soon as you jump on a VPN, nobody can snoop on your data and see what you do online.
 As for your ISP, they won’t be able to track your browsing history, because everything you do will be encrypted.